Alpah7/BlackRAT/README.md

 Udacity Certification

+CEO of Dark Software Company

+Leader of Black Ninja Team

+I know more then 7 Programing languages

 # About BlackRAT
 this my first full project using Java

-Remote Administrator Tool with a bunch of opretions on the Target Device
+Remote Administrator Tool with a bunch of opretions to execute on the Target Device

-Compatible with Windows,Linux,MacOS
+Compatible with Windows,Linux,MacOS ( Not Tested )

-CEO of Dark Software Company

 ## What can you do